-- 5.14 The Submission Draft Local Plan proposes the allocation of 15 sites to deliver housing, or mixed uses including housing or employment uses.
+- 5.17 The Submission Draft Local Plan proposes the allocation of 15 sites to deliver housing, or mixed uses including housing or employment uses.
 Of these, 12 are expected to deliver housing solely housing or housing as part of a mixed use development.
 These sites are considered to be 'deliverable' meaning they are viable, available and offer a suitable location for development.
 An assessment has been made as to when these sites are likely to be delivered during the life of the Plan.
-To inform the Council's five year housing land supply assumptions, an indication has been given as to whether a site is expected to be delivered in the first five years of the Plan or, if they are less advanced, within five to fifteen years. - 5.15 Whilst the Plan provides similar information on the expected level and type of development for all sites, it is inevitable that there is more detail provided for the sites to be delivered in the short term and that there may be some degree of change for the sites that are expected to be delivered in the longer term. - 5.16 The site allocations in the Plan include some sites with current planning permission where development has not yet commenced.
-As there is no guarantee that sites with planning permission will be developed (particularly in the current economic climate), the general approach taken is that such sites are included in this Plan as allocations in order to establish the principle of development that will be acceptable should consented schemes not proceed. - 5.17 Whilst the allocations closely reflect the consented schemes they are not necessarily exactly the same in terms of their proposed uses and capacity assumptions.
+To inform the Council's five year housing land supply assumptions, an indication has been given as to whether a site is expected to be delivered in the first five years of the Plan or, if they are less advanced, within five to fifteen years. - 5.18 Whilst the Plan provides similar information on the expected level and type of development for all sites, it is inevitable that there is more detail provided for the sites to be delivered in the short term and that there may be some degree of change for the sites that are expected to be delivered in the longer term. - 5.19 The site allocations in the Plan include some sites with current planning permission where development has not yet commenced.
+As there is no guarantee that sites with planning permission will be developed (particularly in the current economic climate), the general approach taken is that such sites are included in this Plan as allocations in order to establish the principle of development that will be acceptable should consented schemes not proceed. - 5.20 Whilst the allocations closely reflect the consented schemes they are not necessarily exactly the same in terms of their proposed uses and capacity assumptions.
 However, the allocation provides a clear indication as to what is considered to be suitable for the site and a slightly different use may be considered more appropriate in the future in the event that a planning permission is not implemented.
+In some instances the proposed capacity figures (which are intended to be seen as a minimum) are slightly lower than the permitted schemes.
+This is in part due to the nature of the sites in question and the potential for variations from the proposed to a completed scheme.
+However, conversely some of the other allocations which, once a more detailed assessment of design and massing, are likely to deliver a higher final capacity than forecast in the local plan.
 A list of the proposed allocations including the expected capacity and delivery timescales can be found in Appendix 5.